linode/apl-core/docs/development.md

     <<: *jobs
 ```

-The above helmfile release results in the following flow diagram:
+Let's examine what happens if you call `otomi template -l name=job-myapp`, by analysing the following flow diagram:

 ```mermaid
 flowchart LR